Kevin-Liu-01/sevenfold-research-app/README.md

 ```

 ## License & Authors
 Released under...
-(Does this need a License file)
+(Does this need a License file?)

 Maintained by...